 All parcels are sent by Australia Post and traveling time varies based on the destination.
 If you would like further information on an approximate arrival, please contact us.
 Overseas orders are sent by Standard Airmail with tracking,unless otherwise requested eg EXPRESS post is available, before shipment) and with Paypal protection.Yes we will insure deliveries upon request.
 Simply make a note of this in the notes section in the checkout and we will contact you with a quote.

 Our shipping rates for both Standard and EXPRESS are based on Australia Post charges (which have recently risen) for sending items within Australia and Internationally plus a small fee for secure packaging.As collectors, we know how important it is to have a parcel that is well packaged.
 All deliveries come with tracking unless it is not offered by the destination (eg certain overseas countries).
-During COVID-19 times, deliveries are getting delayed thus we are recomending EXPRESS post over standard.In saying this EXPRESS post is not arriving in its usual time frame but it is being treated with more priority than standard mail.EXPRESS post charges are automatically inserted during the checkout process when the EXPRESS post option is selected.Charges in Australian Dollars for Standard Mail are as follows and are automatically inserted at the checkout.
+We do recommend EXPRESS post over standard as it is being treated at Australia Post with more priority than standard mail.EXPRESS post charges are automatically inserted during the checkout process when the EXPRESS post option is selected.Charges in Australian Dollars for Standard Mail are as follows and are automatically inserted at the checkout.
 Need to discuss these charges or are unsure about your destination contact All About Movies

 Note: For international customers,it is the responsibilty of the customer and not All About Movies to pay any Customs duties that may be incurred once the delivery enters the destination country.